Unit 1 The Role of Religion in Society

 Workbook

-The student of Religious Education at Damascus College is required to maintain a WORKBOOK as a key resource for the completion of assessment.
+The students of Religious Education at Damascus College are required to maintain a WORKBOOK as a key resource for the completion of assessment.

 Our work in Religious Education is such that meanings evolve and emerge over extended periods of time and often not until near the end of a unit or term or semester does the whole begin to hang together.
 Hence the significance of the workbook.

-The workbook is to have the following sections clearly delineated:
+The workbook is to have the following sections clearly defined:

 - The Nature and Purpose of Religion